 Students Who Have Been Offered a Place

-Any student who takes part in an exchange during Junior Sophister year and hopes to study single honors politics in Senior Sophister year must ensure that the modules taken during the exchange include a module on political science research methods, equivalent to PO3110 and PO3111, that is approved by the Department's international coordinator, Dr Emanuel Coman.
+Any student who takes part in an exchange during Junior Sophister year and hopes to study single honors politics in Senior Sophister year must ensure that the modules taken during the exchange include a module on political science research methods, equivalent to POU33011 and POU33012, that is approved by the Department's international coordinator, Tom Paskhalis.

 The Department of Political Science can authorise a 'study abroad' only if exchange programmes are organised by the Study Abroad Office, the Department of Political Science, or another Department/School in Trinity that is involved in the student's degree programme.